Jandowae: Education

-Jandowae State School is a government primary and secondary (Prep-10) school for boys and girls at 44 George Street (26.7797°S 151.1127°E).
+Jandowae State School is a government primary and secondary (Prep–10) school for boys and girls at 44 George Street (26.7797°S 151.1127°E).
 In 2016, the school had an enrolment of 123 students with 14 teachers (13 equivalent full-time) and 11 non-teaching staff (8 equivalent full-time).
 In 2018, the school had an enrolment of 152 students with 15 teachers (13 full-time equivalent) and 12 non-teaching staff (8 full-time equivalent).

-For secondary education to Year 12, the nearest schools are Dalby State High School in Dalby to the south and Chinchilla State High School in Chinchilla to the west.
+For secondary education to Year 12, the nearest government schools are Dalby State High School in Dalby to the south and Chinchilla State High School in Chinchilla to the west.

-Activities
+Events

 The major festival in Jandowae is the Jandowae Timbertown festival.
 The festival, held biennially, recognises and celebrates the contribution that the timber industry has made to Jandowae and attracts 3,000 to 4,000 people to the town.
 Other events in the town include a senior pro-am golf tournament and the Jandowae Cup race meeting.